shaik1002/biggitlabbomb/doc/editor_extensions/gitlab_cli/index.md

 **Tier:** Free, Premium, Ultimate
 **Offering:** GitLab.com, Self-managed, GitLab Dedicated

-`glab` is an open source GitLab CLI tool.
+GLab is an open source GitLab CLI tool.
 It brings GitLab to your terminal: next to where you are already working with Git and your code, without switching between windows and browser tabs.